ken1882/Trainers/KarDiaAssistant/README.md

 # KarDia(牧羊人之心) command line assistant
 Tool that coded and used myself during gameplay.
 Including auto-play mini game and grinding stuff.

+## Disclaimer: I AM NOT RESPONSIBLE FOR YOUR BAN

 ## Usage:
 Call `pyhton main.py` or `KarDiaAssistant.exe` in command line with following arguments: